The Castile y León region in Northern Spain was the design inspiration for the fifth Camino site in Shoreditch.

 This region is characterised by its strong colour contrasts; dark greenery and dusty pink stones, warm wood tones and unglazed terracotta tiles, weathered walls and vibrant pops of red and mustard colours – which we brought together to create a warm, welcoming and relaxed environment.

-Housed in new development Principal Place, nestled between Liverpool Street and Shoreditch High Street stations, Camino is a 75-cover tapas bar and 70-cover restaurant, accessible from the ground floor via the heated 40-cover outdoor terrace with festoon lighting.
+Housed in new East London development Principal Place, Camino is a 75-cover tapas bar and 70-cover restaurant.

-The front of the bar is made from thin strips of oak with metal straps, resembling deconstructed barrels, and topped with a glass counter made from recycled wine bottles.
-This same reclaimed surface has also been used on the table-tops in the bar area.
+The bar front is made from thin strips of oak with metal straps, resembling deconstructed barrels, and topped with a glass counter made from recycled wine bottles.

-Bespoke lighting in the form of suspended metal cages holding bottles of varying shapes and colours, as well as futuristic illuminated resin tubes all feature in the bar.
-In the restaurant, we see more warmth in the rustic choice of colours and finishes that give the sense they have been touched by weather; brown leather chairs with steel frames, dark wooden tables, deep red and mustard banquettes and intimate booths, are all framed by terracotta-coloured distressed walls and rows of salvaged doors that cleverly divide the restaurant from the tapas bar and beyond.
+In the restaurant, we curated warmth in the rustic choice of colours and finishes; brown leather chairs with steel frames, dark wooden tables, deep red and mustard banquettes and intimate booths.
+The furniture is framed by distressed terracotta-painted walls and rows of salvaged doors.
+The doors cleverly divide the restaurant from the tapas bar.